Mongol invasions of Georgia: Mongol rule

-The Mongols created the Vilayet of Gurjistan, which included Georgia and the whole South Caucasus, where they ruled indirectly, through the Georgian monarch, the latter to be confirmed by the Great Khan upon his/her ascension.
+The Mongols created the Vilayet of Gurjistan, which included Georgia and the whole South Caucasus, where they ruled indirectly, through the Georgian monarch, the latter to be confirmed by the Great Khan upon his accession.
 With the death of Rusudan in 1245, an interregnum began during which the Mongols divided the Caucasus into eight tumens.
 Exploiting the complicated issue of succession, the Mongols had the Georgian nobles divided into two rival parties, each of which advocated their own candidate to the crown.
 These were David VII "Ulu", an illegitimate son of George IV, and his cousin David VI "Narin", son of Rusudan.
 After a failed plot against the Mongol rule in Georgia (1245), Güyük Khan made, in 1247, both pretenders co-kings, in eastern and western parts of the kingdom respectively.
 The system of tumens was abolished, but the Mongols closely watched the Georgian administration in order to secure a steady flow of taxes and tributes from the subject peoples, who were also pressed into the Mongol armies.
-Georgians attended all major campaigns of the Ilkhanate and aristocrats' sons served in kheshig.
+Georgians attended all major campaigns of the Ilkhanate and aristocrats' sons served in the Kheshig.

 Large Georgian contingents fought under the Mongol banners at Alamut (1256), Baghdad (1258), Ain Jalut (1260) and elsewhere, losing tens of thousands of soldiers while Georgia, and the Caucasus in general, was left without native defenders against the Mongol forces dispatched to suppress spontaneous revolts erupting in protest to heavy taxation and the onerous burden of military service.
-Ironically, in the Battle of Köse Dag (1243), where the Mongols crushed the Seljuks of Rüm, at least three thousand Georgian auxiliaries fought in the Mongol ranks, while the Georgian prince Shamadavle of Akhaltsikhe was a commander in the Seljuk army.
+Ironically, in the Battle of Köse Dag (1243), where the Mongols crushed the Seljuks of Rum, at least 3,000 Georgian auxiliaries fought in the Mongol ranks, while the Georgian prince Pharadavla Akhaltsikheli was a commander in the Seljuk army.
 According to Benedict of Poland, some Georgians living under the Mongols were quite respected because they were considered a strong and warlike people.

-In 1256, Georgia was placed under the Mongol empire of Ilkhanate, centered on Persia (Iran).
+In 1256, Georgia was placed under the Mongol empire of the Ilkhanate, centered on Persia (Iran).
 In 1259–1260, Georgian nobles, led by David Narin, rose against the Mongols, and succeeded in separating Imereti (western Georgia) from the Mongol-controlled eastern Georgia.
 David Ulu decided to join his cousin in rebellion, but was defeated near Gori and was once again forced to submit to Mongol rule.
-Beginning in 1261, the Caucasus became a theater of the series of conflicts fought between Il-Khanids and another Mongol empire of Golden Horde centered in the lower Volga with its capital at Sarai.
+Beginning in 1261, the Caucasus became a theater of the series of conflicts fought between the IlKhanids and another Mongol empire of Golden Horde centered in the lower Volga with its capital at Sarai.